-The inter Scalene Triangle is a small passage in the lower neck through which the artery and nerves to the arm pass.
+The inter-scalene triangle is a small passage in the lower neck through which pass the artery and nerves to the arm.

-In two persons per thousand an extra structure may be located in the passage, viz an extra cervical rib.
+In two persons per thousand an extra structure may be located in that passage; a cervical rib.

 In most instances cervical ribs are small structures of little clinical significance.
-However, very occasionally, they may be enormous having an influence on either the subclavian artery, or the brachial plexus of nerves, or both.
+However, very occasionally, they may be enormous influencing either the subclavian artery or the brachial plexus of nerves, or both.

 Hence the symptoms can be very variable; vascular and neurological, depending which trunk of the brachial plexus is affected.
-It could influence the thumb, the little finger side, or all the fingers.
+It could influence the thumb, the little finger, or all the digits.

-Claudication is a condition where there's sufficient blood for the muscles at rest, but as soon as there is increased activity, there is inadequate oxygen for the muscles; a deep ache develops.
+Claudication is a condition where there is sufficient blood for the muscles at rest, but as soon as there is increased activity, the oxygen supplied is inadequate; a deep ache develops.

-Angina is a similar condition in the heart, as is vascular intermittent claudication in the leg causing pain when walking or cycling, but not at rest.
+Angina is a similar condition of the heart, as is vascular intermittent claudication in the leg causing pain when walking or cycling, but not at rest.

-In short, in a cervical rib case file there may be a crazy mixture of vascular and neurogenic signs and symptoms.
+In short a cervical rib case file may produce a crazy mixture of vascular and neurogenic signs and symptoms.

 Adding further grist to the mill is that conditions in the apex of the lung may also affect these structures.
 A careful and very thorough workup is called for.